magao-x/handbook/_sources/operating/troubleshooting.md.txt

 This will reset the kernel module and restore operation.
 Now restart the controlling application by returning to the tmux session, up-arrow to find the command, and press enter.

-### killing indi zombies
+### Killing INDI zombies

-If the `indiserver` crashes uncleanly (itself a subprocess of `xindiserver`), the associated `xindidriver` processes may become orphans.
-This will prevent `xindiserver` from starting gain until these processes have been killed.
+If the `indiserver` crashes uncleanly (itself a subprocess of `xindiserver`), the associated `xindidriver` processes may become orphans (i.e. reparented to PID 1 (init)).
+This will prevent `xindiserver` from starting again until these processes have been killed.
+(There will be output in logdump suggesting you `kill the zombies`.)

 The following shell command will kill them:
 ```
 $ kill $(ps -elf | awk '{if ($5 == 1){print $4" "$5" "$15}}' | grep MagAOX/drivers | awk '{print $1}')
 ```